Assessing Influential Observations in Pain Prediction using fMRI Data: Conclusion and Further Discussion

 One natural question based on our guiding principles is how to interpret identified influential points, as different model selectors may well lead to different sets of outliers.
 We believe this ultimately depends on the situation.
 Therefore, we deliberately put forward a spectrum of detection approaches corresponding to different model selectors.
 The choice of one or multiple model selector(s) hinges on elements which include, but are not limited to, the purpose of study and domain science expertise.
 Consequently, it is the practitioner' prerogative to decide on the final influential points, ranging from the intersection to the union of all the possible influential point sets.
 In our case, the goal is to determine a model predictive of pain scores.
 Precise instruction on the model selector and detection procedure is of{}fered based on the interpretability of detected data points and reduced model, and its resulting performance.

 Using these guiding principles, the GDF measure was proposed in \eqref{gdf}, and its exchangeability and CLT established in Theorems~\ref{thm:delta_identical} and \ref{thm:tau_clt}.
 Combination of the GDF and consistent high-dimensional clustering technique leads to our ClusMIP procedure (Algorithm~\ref{algo:clusmip}), which controls the FPR in both finite- and large-sample (Theorem~\ref{thm:clusmip_fpr}).
 Based on the simulations in Section~\ref{sec:simulation}, the ClusMIP procedure demonstrates a clear advantage over the existing methods (DF(LASSO) and MIP) in terms of improved detection power, leading to considerably enhanced prediction power (lower MSE in prediction) and variable selection performance (higher empirical probability in selecting a submodel containing the true model) after removal of detected outliers.
 Specifically, the detection power of ClusMIP(SLASSO) is consistently performs best, varying between 0.90 and 1.00.
 In contrast, under-performance is seen for DF(LASSO) and MIP, where the detection power reaches levels between 0 and 0.20.
+Moreover, our simulation studies demonstrate that ClusMIP applied to all model selectors identifies notably more outliers than existing methods, which impacts the selection of true predictors, further highlighting its advantage over the the exist methods.